-Contact the Housing Office if you want to discuss the financial implications of your move.
+Contact Housing & Residential Services if you want to discuss the financial implications of your move.

-Students currently living off-campous or in an FSILG who wish to move back on campus can join the waiting list by submitting a Housing Request form anytime between June 1 and March 1.
-The Housing Office makes offers throughout the year when there is available space.
+Students currently living off-campus, or in an FSILG, who wish to move back onto campus can join the waiting list by submitting a Housing Request form anytime between June 1 and March 1.
+Housing & Residential Services makes offers throughout the year when there is available space.
 Off-campus offers are prioritized at the beginning of each semester.
 Offers are made in order of date applied.

 Once you receive an offer, you will have two days to respond.
 Students have three options: accept the offer, decline the offer and be removed from all lists, or decline the offer for this semester and defer to the next.
 Students who do not respond to an offer will be removed from all waiting lists and must reapply if they choose.

 If an offer is accepted, you and your house team will be notified.
 Room assignment chairs will handle the room assignment within the building.
-The Housing Office will confirm your assignment and assign a move-in date.
+Housing & Residential Services will confirm your assignment and assign a move-in date.